groakat/videotagger-web/README.md

 - thumbnails of adjacent frames are shown that make it easy to see what happens in the previous and following frames

 ## Visualize

+It is a challenge to visualize long continuous data.
+With annotations, this becomes more and more challenging the longer the video is, as one has to decide between detail or scope of the plotted graphs.
+As a solution to this problem, we implemented an interactive hierarchical visualization of the annotation data.

+- stacked bar-plot for days, hours, minutes and frames
+- each class is represented by a color
+- Each bar-plot is the detailed view of the selected element in the bar-plot above.
+- the plot is navigatable.
+The user can click on any bar to select it

 ![Animation of Visualization](https://github.com/groakat/videotagger/raw/gh-pages/support/FDV.gif)